Day meetings are held at

 ✓ Support plus understanding for those going through a prostate disease diagnosis & possibly having to make informed decisions

-✓ Meeting or contacts with others who have experienced the various forms of treatment being considered or undertaken.
+✓ Meeting or contact with others who have experienced the various forms of treatment being considered or undertaken.
 [However, actual medical advice is not given.]

-✓ Fellowship at each meeting which enables the opportunity for one-to-one discussion if preferred
+✓ Fellowship at each meeting enables the opportunity for one-to-one discussion if preferred

 ✓ Guests who speak on relevant topics associated with prostate disease, research, care, rehabilitation & healthy lifestyles

-✓ Information on self-help strategies which may assist members in a sense of mastery over their illness
+✓ Information on self-help strategies that may assist members in a sense of mastery over their illness

 ✓ Free & voluntary membership – people can come & go as they wish.
 There are no fees.

-ü Information & awareness on prostate cancer & latest advances on its treatment options – bridging the gap between patients & medical professionals
+✓ Information & awareness on prostate cancer & latest advances in its treatment options – bridging the gap between patients & medical professionals

 ✓ Regular newsletters to its members